karthikeayan/karthikeayan.hugo/content/post/lima-docker-alternate.md

 ```
 Extracted from, https://www.docker.com/products/docker-desktop

 Many of us using Docker Desktop in day to day activities are part of large businesses.
-So I tried searching for an alternate for Docker and found this.
+So I tried searching for an alternate and found this.
 ```
 https://github.com/containerd/nerdctl
 ```